 - Provide support and investigation of biological or chemical threats

-Physicians, school administrators and child care operators, medical facilities and operators of restaurants and other food or drink establishments (G.S. § 130A-135 through 130A-139) must report cases or suspected cases of reportable diseases to their local health department, which in turn reports this information to the N.C.
+Physicians, school administrators and child care operators, medical facilities, and operators of restaurants and other food or drink establishments (G.S. § 130A-135 through 130A-139) must report cases or suspected cases of reportable diseases to their local health department, which in turn reports this information to the N.C.
 Division of Public Health (G.S. § 103A-140).

-Required notification times are effective from the time that a reportable condition is reasonably suspected to exist and range from immediate to seven days, depending on the disease.
-Immediate reporting is required for potential bioterrorism-related diseases such as anthrax and botulism; the severe or highly communicable diseases such as cholera and cryptosporidiosis, must be reported within 24 hours of diagnosis; other conditions such as mumps and chlamydia, have a seven-day reporting timeframe.
+*Required notification times are effective from the time that a reportable condition is reasonably suspected to exist and range from immediate to seven days, depending on the disease.
+Immediate reporting is required for potential bioterrorism-related diseases such as anthrax and botulism; severe or highly communicable diseases such as cholera and cryptosporidiosis must be reported within 24 hours of diagnosis; other conditions such as mumps and chlamydia, have a seven-day reporting timeframe.

-Diseases Reportable within 24 Hours
+For Diseases Reportable within 24 Hours:

 A NC Communicable Disease Reporting Form should also be completed and faxed to 828-894-8678.